MAGALA-RICHARD/apsimNGpy-documentations/doc/calibrate.rst

            Quantized float with step ``q``
            Example: ``QuniformVar(0.0, 5.1, 0.3)``

-        Below is a list of available string for each variable
+        Below is a list of available string for each variable.
+For details see `~apsimNGpy.optimizer.problems.smp.MixedProblem.submit_factor`.

         .. code-block:: python